Home

 What is my brain body method?

-Welcome to a new integrated strengths-based, trauma-informed Brain and Body approach specifically dedicated to menopause and midlife mental health.
+Welcome to a new integrated strengths-based, trauma-informed and neuroaffirming approach to hormonal sensitivity.
 Empowering women to take back control through post-traumatic growth, resilience and evidence-based psychoeducation.

 What makes this Tribe special?